Peggy Griffey - Modern Glass Artist

-Peggy Griffey’s fused glass art is created in her studio in Ranchos de Taos, New Mexico, with views of Taos Mountain, the Sangre de Cristo Range and the Mesa to the west.
+Peggy Griffey’s fine art glass is created in her studio in Ranchos de Taos, New Mexico, with views of Taos Mountain and the Sangre de Cristo Range to the north and east, and the Mesa to the west.
 Starting with the raw glass, she composes the pieces and fires them in one of several large kilns.

 Peggy first became immersed in artistic creation on the Southern Oregon Coast, where she lived from 1970 to 1978, and wove tapestries utilizing French Aubusson, Navaho, and Middle Eastern techniques.
 By 1980, she had earned an MFA in Design from Stanford University (CA), where her work was championed by the late Albert Elsen, professor of art at Stanford University and an international authority on the history of modern sculpture.
 On one occasion, he described her tapestries as among the best artwork in any media he had seen at Stanford.
 That summer, her installation at the Stanford Gallery was studied by representatives from the French Aubusson workshops interested in her ground-breaking shading work.
 Compositionally, over time, her tapestries reflected two distinct styles: pre-1978, more geometric and post-1978, more fluid and organic.

 In 1983, another path beckoned and Peggy attended the University of Texas School of Law, from which she earned her JD in 1985.
 She subsequently practiced law on behalf of the Texas Attorney General's Office from 1985-1998 and the United States Department of Justice from 1998-2012.
 But the creative spark was never far from the surface.

 In 2008, her artistic focus shifted to fused glass and in 2012, she quit the practice of law and moved to Taos to focus exclusively on glass.
 Northern New Mexico had been ‘speaking’ to her for years; and in the region’s light, mountains, and creative energy she found inspiration for this next phase.